 Cons: They tend to run really small, so order at least one size up.

-From one of the better-known running shoe companies out, here's the Peregrine lightweight trail runner that also is a favorite of hikers.
+From one of the better-known running shoe companies out there, the Peregrine lightweight trail runner that also is a favorite of hikers.

-Pros: They are super-comfortable right out of the box, while offering great traction and a solid base under your feet.
-There is lots of room in the toe box and a soft foot bed that is a treat for your feet.
+Pros: They are super-comfortable right out of the box, with a soft foot bed that is a treat for your feet.
+With a snug fit and aggressive tread, they’ll let you tackle the steepest trails.
 They are fully breathable and dry out quickly if you get them wet.

 Cons: They are basically souped-up running shoes and won’t last forever.
 Good for one or two seasons of use depending on how much you hike.